pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Fix: Double quotes used in the "alt" property of an img do break the web part properties later on #365
+- Fix: Include page transformation version number in the log #362

 ## [November release - version 1.0.1911.0]